pranabekka/pranabekka.github.io/content/soupault-intro.md

 Soupault is an incredible static site generator (SSG), but the documentation can be a confusing.

+What makes Soupault interesting is that it turns all your markup to HTML, unless it's already HTML, then it works with that HTML as elements (not text).
+For example, it uses CSS selectors to extract metadata from the created HTML, and even allows you to add and remove elements.

 [Soupault](https://soupault.app)

 **NOTE:** This is written with Soupault 4.x in mind,